Save the dates!

 you for sharing your children with us!

-federal and state statutes and regulations and does not discriminate
+with all federal and state statutes and regulations and does not

-in any programs or activities on the basis of sex, race, creed,
+discriminate in any programs or activities on the basis of sex, race,

-religion, color, national origin, age, veteran or military status,
+creed, religion, color, national origin, age, veteran or military

-use of a trained dog guide or service animal, and provides equal
+disability, or the use of a trained dog guide or service animal, and

-access to the Boy Scouts and other designated youth groups.
-This
+provides equal access to the Boy Scouts and other designated youth

 opportunities.
 Inquiries regarding compliance and/or grievance